besiobu/data-science-portfolio/covid-19/README.md

 ## Project description
 I plot `time series` for `continents` and `countries`, inspect the `mortality rate` and create visuals to view the `rate of the spread` in the early days of the pandemic.
 Furthermore I combine data about cases with data from the `World Bank` to see if I can uncover any interesting insights.
 For the analysis see the `notebooks` folder.
 In total there are `52` different plots of various granularities.
 See the `img` folder for the plots.
+Note that the data is constantly changing.
+Some time in the future I will stop the project and do a more in depth analyses.

 ## Summary